criteo-cookbooks/nexus3/README.md

 ## nexus3_api

-Configures Nexus 3 Repository Manager OSS via API.
+Configures Nexus 3 Repository Manager via API (linux only).

 ### Actions
 - `:run` - Default.
 Run the script on repository manager.
 If script_source or content attribute is